-Often when developing Essbase reporting applications with FDM, there are additional levels of granularity of the data that are not needed in Essbase, but exist in FDM.
+Often when developing FDM for Essbase reporting applications, there are additional levels of granularity of the data that are not needed in Essbase, but exist in FDM.
 For example the “Invoice #” or “PO #” may be needed when drilling into detail from Essbase, however that same data does not need to reside in the Essbase cube.
 Out of the box, FDM would have trouble making this work.
 The good news is that FDM is very customizable (once you know where to look).
 The secret is in the Visual Basic code that FDM uses to extract and load data.

 For example, say you have the following dimensions in your Essbase reporting cube: